-Appraising is a constantly changing profession.
-Regularly, it seems, appraisers are asked to provide extra information or have steps added to their research.
-They do this extra work to ensure the end user has the best data possible.
-To stay current with the always changing requirements, Phoenix Valuations, LLC is always testing additional tools and tweaking processes to increase efficiency so we can do more work for more effectively.
-Since Phoenix Valuations, LLC knows that time is important to everyone, we've listed a couple of items you can do to reduce turn times on any appraisals ordered from Phoenix Valuations, LLC.
+Appraising is an always changing profession.
+On a regular basis, it seems, appraisers are asked to provide more information or have steps added to their research.
+All to guarantee the end user gets the best information possible.
+To keep up with the constantly changing requirements, Phoenix Valuations, LLC is continuously testing additional tools and improving processes to increase efficiency so we can do more work for faster.
+At Phoenix Valuations, LLC we know that time is important to everybody, so we've listed a few things you can do to accelerate the process on any appraisals ordered with Phoenix Valuations, LLC.

-- With online ordering, you automatically receive e-mail acknowledgements that the assignment was received, and fast, secure .PDF format report delivery.
-Online ordering is the single biggest time saver available to both of us!
-No longer do we have to retype information from a fax, and nor will you wonder whether the order was received.
+- When you order online, you get automatic e-mail acknowledgements that the assignment was received, and fast, secure .PDF format report delivery.
+This tip alone will save the most time!
+No longer do we have to manually enter information from a fax, and you don't have to wonder whether the order was received.

-- Complete and accurate subject property data is crucial.
+- Confirm that the subject property data is accurate and complete.

-- Being just one number off on the street address can really add unnecessary time to an appraisal assignment.
+- Having just one number incorrect on the street address can really unnecessarily slow down an appraisal assignment.
 And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-Even a list of recent area sales is welcome — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours may be different from yours.
+We even welcome lists of recent sales in the area — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

-If you have any questions about your property or a job we're working on for you, feel free to call us at
+Feel free to call us at if you have any questions about your property or an appraisal we're working on for you.

 - It's relatively easy to appraise a cookie-cutter home.
-What takes time is analyzing how differing elements add to or detract from what otherwise would be a property's market value.
-When you order your report, let us know if there are unique elements of the home or surrounding area -- for example, it's recently had an addition put on, it's subject to zoning restrictions, it's prone to flooding.
-While these are things that we will find out on our own, knowing them as early as possible is likely to make your report arrive without delay.
+Most of an appraiser's time is spent analyzing how unique elements contribute to or detract from what otherwise would be a property's market value.
+When you order your report, let us know if there are unique characteristics of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
+These are things we will find out on our own anyway, and knowing them early on is likely to make your report arrive without delay.

-Coming from you -- the person they've been working with on their loan -- some knowledge about the appraisal process, who we are, and especially that dusting and polishing won't affect their home's value one little bit, and likely shorten the time it takes to inspect a home.
-I encourage you to point your clients to this website, where we have many pages of helpful information for homeowners as well as others describing the appraisal process.
-Tell them to call us if they want to meet our staff and learn more about our services.
-And tell them it benefits them to set the appointment promptly!
+Coming from you -- the person they've been working with on their loan -- some information about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely shorten the appraisal inspection time.
+Our website has multiple pages of relevant information about the appraisal process for homeowners.
+I encourage you to share it with your clients.
+Encourage them to call us if they want to become familiar with our staff and services.
+And tell them it's to their advantage to set the appointment promptly!

-- Are you using our website as a resource to track the status of your report?
+- Are you using our website as a resource to verify the status of your report?

-- No more phone and fax tag.
-Up-to-the-minute status updates are available online, anytime, 24/7.
-As we complete each important milestone in an assignment, that information is available instantly to you online.
-It's never been easier to keep track of the status of your report.
+- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
+As we complete each important milestone in an assignment, that information can be viewed instantly online.
+There's no faster way to keep track of the status of your report.